 The Honourable Linda Reid, MLA for Richmond East, has built her reputation in the BC Legislative Assembly on her professional background in education, management and community service.
 Linda’s first electoral success in 1991 represented a breakthrough for the Liberal Party of BC; and she has been re-elected to represent Richmond East ever since.
 Linda is the longest-serving MLA in the current parliament, making bold and steadfast efforts to drive positive change for more than 20 years.

-Linda served as Deputy Speaker from 2009 – 2013.
-She was also the Minister responsible for Early Childhood Development (2001 – 2005) and for Child Care (2005 – 2009), providing the perfect opportunity to apply her solid professional credentials to these critical areas of public policy.
+Previously, Linda served as Deputy Speaker from 2009 to 2013.
+She was also the Minister responsible for Early Childhood Development from 2001 to 2005, and for Child Care from 2005 to 2009, which provided the perfect opportunity to apply her solid professional credentials to these critical areas of public policy.
 While in Opposition, she served as Caucus Chair and held numerous key critic and committee roles.

 Linda is the recipient of three commemorative medals – the 125th Anniversary of the Confederation of Canada Medal, the Queen Elizabeth II Golden Jubilee Medal, and the Queen Elizabeth II Diamond Jubilee Medal.

-Linda and her husband Sheldon live in Richmond East with their children Olivia and Will.
+Linda and her husband Sheldon live in Richmond with their children Olivia and Will.